Redress, tax and reform: Inside the UK car finance scandal

 News 28 January 2026

 LONDON — The UK’s car finance scandal is fast becoming one of the most significant consumer issues of the decade.
 Thousands of drivers are now questioning whether they were treated fairly when they signed their car finance agreements.
-Thousand's have already made car finance claims.
-With billions of pounds up for compensation there could be a huge shift in the way car finance operates from now on.
+Thousand's have already made car finance claims,.
+With billions of pounds up for compensation there could be a huge shift in the way car finance and car finance refund operates from now on.

 At the heart of the issue are concerns about mis-sold car finance.
 According to the Financial Conduct Authority (FCA), some customers may have paid more than they should have, particularly on personal contract purchase, or PCP deals.
 These have become one of the most popular ways to finance a car in the UK.
 The FCA believes that in many cases, customers were not properly told how their interest rates were set, or that brokers could earn more commission by increasing those rates.